Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Approximation Error Analysis

 We study the mean-squared error (MSE) on each entry~$(m,n)$ for the $\omega$-th subcarrier, which we define as follows:

 Here, $o$ represents the order of interpolation, i.e., we have either $o=0$ or $o=1$.
 Our results make extensive use of the scaled Fej\'er kernel \cite{BN1971} given by

-and rely on the following key properties; the proof is given in \fref{app:Fejer1}. \begin{lem} The scaled Fej\'er kernel \fref{eq:fejer} is non-negative, bounded from above by~one, and monotonically decreasing in~$\phi$ for $\phi\in[0,2\pi/L]$ with $L>1$. \end{lem}
+and rely on the following key properties of this kernel; the proof is given in \fref{app:Fejer1}. \begin{lem} The scaled Fej\'er kernel \fref{eq:fejer} is non-negative, bounded from above by~one, and monotonically decreasing in~$\phi$ for $\phi\in[0,2\pi/L]$ with $L>1$. \end{lem}